johanneshasche/mc-powerdrill-mod/README.md

-# Fabric Example Mod
+# Minecraft Power Drill Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is based on the official template from the Fabric API and is available under the CC0 license.